 You should because your phone is a gateway to your financial, social media, email and other personal accounts.
-Fraudsters are continually devising new schemes to take control of your phone to perpetrate identity theft, fraud and other scams—and if they succeed, the damage can be significant.
+Fraudsters are continually devising new schemes to take control of your phone to perpetrate identity theft and fraud—and if they succeed, the damage can be significant.

 Picture this: One day your cell phone just stops working.
 You can’t initiate or receive any calls or text messages.
 To understand how scary that is, think about the times you’ve needed to reset a password and were asked to provide a one-time passcode sent to you via text.
 Now imagine that you’re not on the receiving end of those texts, but a fraudster who has taken over control of your phone is—and is resetting the passwords for all of your sensitive logins.

-Here’s what typically happens: The scammer gathers all the personally identifiable information about you that’s available—things like your name, address, date of birth and SSN—then calls your mobile carrier, pretends to be you and convinces the service representative to transfer your number to a new service or device.
+Here’s what typically happens: The scammer gathers all the personally identifiable information about you that’s available—things like your name, address, date of birth and Social Security number—then calls your mobile carrier, pretends to be you and convinces the service representative to transfer your number to a new service or device.

-For your sensitive account logins, you should also consider multifactor-authentication offerings that aren’t tied to your phone number.
+For your sensitive account logins, you should also consider multi-factor authentication offerings that aren’t tied to your phone number.
 At Morgan Stanley, these include device registration, push notifications, biometrics (face/touch ID) and security keys.

-If you do suspect you’re the victim of a phone porting attack, contact your mobile carrier and financial institutions immediately to let them know.
+If you suspect you’re the victim of a phone porting attack, contact your mobile carrier and financial institutions immediately to let them know.
 Reacting quickly is a key way to limit the damage.